 Our Threat Intelligence team have observed a notable uptick in groups now recruiting employees to disseminate attacks, including the ransom-your-employer tactic, which has been adopted by Lockbit2.0.

-This group’s intense use of social engineering tactics makes user awareness a priority in defence.
-Our recommendation is to educate your technical team to be observant of any unusual contacts with colleagues and IT help desks should be hypervigilant regarding suspicious users and ensure that they are tracked and reported immediately.
+This group’s intense use of social engineering tactics makes user awareness a priority in protection.
+Our recommendation is to educate your technical team to be observant of any unusual contacts with colleagues and IT help desks should be overly alert regarding suspicious users and ensure that they are tracked and reported immediately.

 We also recommend reviewing help desk policies for password resets for highly privileged users and executives to take social engineering into consideration.